stolostron/console/README.md

 ## Optional Features

 In some cases there are development preview (Dev Preview) features or technical preview (Tech Preview) features that can optionally be enabled and used in the product.
-These features are enabled using a FeatureGate CR.
+These features are enabled by updating the config-config configmap in the open-cluster-management namepsace.
 The following features are available:

 ### Single node OpenShift

 Enabling this feature will allow the user to create a cluster that only contains a single master node.
 This option is only available for providers AWS, Azure, GCP, OpenStack and VMware when the OpenShift release image is version 4.8 or higher.

-To enable this feature, `oc apply -f features/single-node-openshift.yaml`.

 ## References